sercasti/apprunner-nodejs-app/README.md

-# apprunner-nodejs-app
+# aws-nodejs-app

-repostatus-gh-demo
-This is a sample application using app runner with nodejs runtime, to pull data from an aurora database via RDS proxy
+This is a sample application using nodejs runtime, to pull data from an aurora database via RDS proxy

-## AWS App Runner
+## AWS Copilot

 ### Pre-requisites

 Create Aurora table, RDS proxy & configure access

 To allow our app to function properly, we need an Aurora database/table, and grant AWS App Runner access.